Multirious/epic_bevy_remote_reflection/README.md

 # epic_bevy_remote_reflection

-Implement `bevy_reflect`'s `Reflect` trait for remote type, bypassing the orphan rule by editing trait-object's virtual table at runtime.
+Implement `bevy_reflect`'s `Reflect` trait for remote type, bypassing the orphan rule by editing trait-object's virtual table at runtime and without changes to `bevy_reflect`!

 # Unsafe, do not use for production! (winked)